-With advances in dental technology, a bridge can be designed to blend seamlessly with surrounding natural teeth for a beautiful and stable smile.
+With advances in dental technology, we can design a bridge to blend in seamlessly with surrounding natural teeth for a beautiful and stable smile.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.

 Traditional Bridge vs Implant Secured Bridge

 A traditional dental bridge is made up of two dental crowns and the false teeth in the middle.
 The bridge is attached to two teeth (the anchor teeth), which are located on either side of the gap created by the missing tooth or teeth.

 Dental implant secured bridges do not compromise the structure of remaining healthy teeth.
 Teeth implants fuse naturally with jaw bone creating a stable and lasting bite.
-Dental implants help to prevent bone recession and create a more stable oral foundation, promoting long term oral health.
+Dental implants help to prevent bone recession and create a more stable oral foundation, promoting long-term oral health.

-Using the most modern dental technology, our Perkins dentist office is able to design, fit and fabricate well fit dental bridges that look and function much like natural teeth.
+Using the most modern dental technology, our Perkins dentist office is able to design, fit and fabricate well-fit dental bridges that look and function much like natural teeth.
 A dental bridge can improve the function, health, and appearance of the smile.
 With proper oral hygiene, a dental bridge can last for many years.

+Using digital technology Dr. Perkins eliminates the need for messy impression trays.
 Dr. Perkins uses digital imaging and creates a 3-D model of your mouth.
-These images are used to create a precise fit, comfortable dental bridge that will look like your natural teeth.
+We will use these images to create a precise fit, comfortable dental bridge that will look like your natural teeth.

-Our in house dental lab technician will fabricate your custom designed bridge.
-Our in house lab technician allows for final touch ups and helps to ensure better accuracy and improves customer satisfaction.
-Patients are able to make adjustments to the look and fit of their dental restoration with out extended wait times.
+Our in-house dental lab technician will fabricate your custom-designed bridge.
+Our in-house lab technician allows for final touch-ups and helps to ensure better accuracy and improves customer satisfaction.
+Patients are able to make adjustments to the look and fit of their dental restoration without extended wait times.

 Pain under a dental bridge can come from the bridge causing gum irritation, gum disease, an ill-fitting bridge, and tooth infections.
-The best way to find out what’s causing your pain is visiting the dentist.
+The best way to find out what’s causing your pain is by visiting the dentist.
 An ill-fitting bridge can cause many unseen issues that become larger problems if not addressed in a timely manner.